The CoT Collection: Improving Zero-shot and Few-shot Learning of Language Models via Chain-of-Thought Fine-Tuning

 \section{Introduction}

-Recent works show that Large Language Models (LLMs) pre-trained on extensive text corpora, can adapt to downstream tasks in both few-shot and zero-shot learning settings by incorporating task instructions and demonstrations~\citep{raffel2020exploring,brown2020language,zhang2022opt,chowdhery2022palm,lampinen2022can,ye2023context}.
-One approach that has been particularly effective in enabling these LLMs to excel at a multitude of tasks is Chain-of-Thought (CoT) prompting, generating a CoT rationale to derive the answer~\citep{wei2022chain,kojima2022large}.
+Language models (LMs) pre-trained on massive text corpora can adapt to downstream tasks in both zero-shot and few-shot learning settings by incorporating task instructions and demonstrations~\citep{brown2020language,wei2021finetuned,sanh2021multitask,mishra2022cross,wang2022super,iyer2022opt,liu2022few,chung2022scaling,longpre2023flan,ye2023context}.
+One approach that has been particularly effective in enabling LMs to excel at a multitude of tasks is Chain-of-Thought (CoT) prompting, making LMs generate a rationale to derive its final prediction in a sequential manner~\citep{wei2022chain,kojima2022large,zhou2022least,zhang2022automatic,yao2023tree}.

-However, these advancements present two main challenges: LLMs typically require more than 100 billion parameters, leading to significant computational cost, scalability, and accessibility issues~\citep{kaplan2020scaling,liu2022few,min2022metaicl,mhlanga2023open,li2023multi}.
-Moreover, while CoT prompting proves to be powerful for LLMs, it does not necessarily confer the same benefits to smaller models as well~\citep{tay2022unifying,suzgun2022challenging,wei2022inverse,chung2022scaling}.
+While CoT prompting works effectively for large LMs with more than 100 billion parameters, it does not necessarily confer the same benefits to smaller LMs~\citep{tay2022unifying,suzgun2022challenging,wei2022inverse,chung2022scaling}.
+The requirement of a large number of parameters consequently results in significant computational cost and accessibility issues~\citep{kaplan2020scaling,min2022metaicl,liu2022few,mhlanga2023open,li2023multi}.

-Addressing these challenges, subsequent research has focused on empowering relatively smaller LMs to effectively solve novel tasks as well, primarily through improving zero-shot generalization capabilities with instruction tuning~\citep{wei2021finetuned,sanh2021multitask,mishra2022cross,wang2022super,chung2022scaling,longpre2023flan}.
-Nevertheless, the community still lacks a comprehensive strategy to fully leverage CoT prompting to solve multiple unseen tasks in the context of smaller language models.
-While some attempts have been made towards this goal such as CoT fine-tuning for single target tasks~\citep{shridhar2022distilling, ho2022large, fu2023specializing}, these approaches do not adequately address the issue of generalization to a broad range of unseen tasks.
+Recent work has focused on empowering relatively smaller LMs to effectively solve novel tasks as well, primarily through fine-tuning with rationales (denoted as CoT fine-tuning) and applying CoT prompting on a single target task~\citep{shridhar2022distilling, ho2022large, fu2023specializing}.
+However, solving a \textit{single} task does not adequately address the issue of generalization to a broad range of unseen tasks.
+While \citet{chung2022scaling} leverage 9 publicly available CoT tasks during instruction tuning to solve multiple unseen tasks, the imbalanced ratio compared to 1,827 tasks used for direct fine-tuning results in poor CoT results across smaller LMs~\citep{longpre2023flan}.
+In general, the community still lacks a comprehensive strategy to fully leverage CoT prompting to solve \textit{multiple} unseen novel tasks in the context of smaller LMs.

-To bridge this gap, we present the \textsc{CoT Collection}, an instruction tuning dataset that augments 1.88 million CoT rationales across 1,060 tasks extracted from the FLAN Collection~\citep{longpre2023flan}.
-Each instance is composed of an instruction appended to the input instance, the ground truth output, and a supporting CoT rationale.
-By leveraging CoT fine-tuning with instruction tuning, we aim to endow smaller LMs with enhanced reasoning capabilities to effectively solve novel tasks.